10 Easy and Affordable Eco-Friendly Home Upgrades

 Upgrade 5: Water Filtration System

 AA water filtration system is a healthy and eco-friendly choice for your family.
 With a geothermal system, you’ll reduce your dependence on fossil fuels for temperature control while enjoying cleaner and safer water.
-Although this upgrade may have a higher upfront cost, it pays off in long-term energy savings and environmental benefits.

 Upgrade 6: Composting Systems